oayres/babel-plugin-react-ssr/README.md

 export default MyComponent
 ```

-With a HomePage using the above component:
+That'd render out `Hello from MyComponent example!`.
+Now a HomePage using the above component:

 ```js
 import React, { Component } from 'react'